rohaanuv/rohaanuv/README.md

 - 🔭 I’m DevOps Engineer.
-- 🌱 I’m currently learning AWS Arcitecture.
+- 🌱 I’m currently learning AWS Architecture.
-- 🤔 I’m looking for help with gettiing new job.
+- 🤔 I’m looking for help to gain more knowledge About Kubernetes and OpenShift.
-- 💬 Ask me about DevOps, AWS Arcitecure, AI, ML, UX Design, Business Analysis, and Upcoming trainds in Technology,
+- 💬 Ask me about DevOps, AWS Architecture, AI, ML, UX Design, Web Development in Technology,
-- 📫 How to reach me: :telephone_receiver:(+91) 9657013963, ✉️rohaanuv@gmail.com 😎 [LinkedIn](https://www.linkedin.com/in/rohaanjoshi/)
+- 📫 How to reach me: :telephone_receiver:(+91) 7506033111, ✉️rohaan1563@gmail.com 😎 [LinkedIn](https://www.linkedin.com/in/rohaanjoshi/)
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 <!--- 👯 I’m looking to collaborate on ... -->